KevinJump/uSync-Legacy/docs/contentedition.md

 PM>Install-Package uSync.ContentEdition
 ```

-At its hart uSync.ContentEdition is really just two new uSync Handlers, that get added to the
+At its heart uSync.ContentEdition is really just two new uSync Handlers, that get added to the
 core uSync.BackOffice tool.
 Once installed these two Handlers all called just like all the
 other handlers but they manage content and media items.